panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 console.log(niceEmoticon === spNiceEmoticon); // => true
 ```

 The string literal assigned to variable `niceEmoticon` has a code point escape `'\u{1F607}'` that represents an astral code point `U+1F607`.

-Nevertheless under the hood code point escape creates a surrogate pair (2 code units).
-As you can see `spNiceEmoticon`, which was created using a surrogate pair of unicode escapes `'\uD83D\uDE07'`, equals to `niceEmoticon`.
+Nevertheless, under the hood the code point escape creates a surrogate pair (2 code units).
+The `spNiceEmoticon` (created using a surrogate pair of unicode escapes `'\uD83D\uDE07'`) equals to `niceEmoticon`.

 ![Unicode escape sequences JavaScript](./images/unicode-escape-sequence.png)

 When a regular expression is created using `RegExp` constructor, in the string literal you must replace each `\` with `\\` to indicate unicode escapes.
 The following regular expression objects are equivalent:

 ```javascript
 const reg1 = /\x4A \u0020 \u{1F639}/;